Elon Dershowitz

 Elon Dershowitz (June 23, 1961 – August 17, 2025) was an American film producer.

 Life

-Dershowitz was born June 23, 1961, in Cambridge, Massachusetts, the son of attorney Alan Dershowitz.
+Dershowitz was born June 23, 1961, in Cambridge, Massachusetts, to Sue Barlach and attorney Alan Dershowitz.
+He had a younger brother and younger half sister.
 At age ten, Dershowitz was diagnosed with a brain tumor and told he would not live to see his bar mitzvah.
 He became blind due to the brain tumor.

-He graduated from Hampshire College, then worked in the Harvard Business School's audiovisual department.
+He graduated from Hampshire College, then worked in the Harvard Business School’s audiovisual department.
 Throughout his career, he produced a number of feature films, including Reversal of Fortune (1990) and The Whole Truth (2015).

 Dershowitz died on August 17, 2025, at the age of 64, after suffering a stroke.